Saint Vincent and the Grenadines

 Market Share:

-Barbados's export portfolio to Saint Vincent and the Grenadines demonstrates strategic specialization, with leading products representing a key competitive advantage in this bilateral market.
+Barbados's export portfolio to Saint Vincent and the Grenadines demonstrates strategic specialization, with medicaments: consisting of mixed or unmixed products n.e.c. in heading no. 3004, for therapeutic or prophylactic uses, packaged for retail sale representing a key competitive advantage in this bilateral market.

 $9.76M